sophiefryebasslibrary/digarch/tools/equipment-nimbie.md

 * Millenium Disc

 ## Software
-We use Johan van der Knijf's [IROMLAB] developed for the Koninklijke Bibliotheek.
-At present, IROMLAB is configured to work with IsoBuster.
+We use Johan van der Knijf's [IROMLAB](https://github.com/KBNLresearch/iromlab) developed for the Koninklijke Bibliotheek.
+IROMLAB is currently configured to work with IsoBuster to create bulk disc images using the Nimbie Autoloader.
+It can also be configured to work with audio sessions with [dBpoweramp](https://www.dbpoweramp.com/).

 ## Workstation
 The Nimbie is set-up at the digital preservation workstation in the library.